Group Therapy

 A confidential and respectful place to discuss your current life functioning and how you would like to do things differently.
 Having a community of men with similar issues facilitates growth and development.

-Topics might include the unique needs of men and how men balance multiple demands: be strong & available & vulnerable & steady & present & not overbearing.
+Topics might include the unique needs of men and how men balance multiple demands: be strong and available, vulnerable and steady, present and not overbearing.
 Other ways to talk about contradictory expectations that men can’t actually meet but may feel inferior or a failure because of these expectations.

 Group details: